 And unlike stovetop espresso makers, both semi and fully automatic espresso machines apply the optimal, or near the optimal suggested pressure level for espresso.
 (At least, the best machines do).

 DeLonghi espresso machines are described as being compact in design, and easy to use.

-This espresso machine recieved an average of just under four and a half stars out of an impressive five hundred and seventy customer reviews.
-The compact size is said to harness the power of larger machines, but allow for more practical storage.
-It features an additional milk frother for making your favorite espresso drinks An energy saving switcher and single boiler is more economical, and you can place both whole bean and ground coffee grinds for a great espresso.
+This espresso machine received an average of just under four and a half stars out of an impressive five hundred and seventy customer reviews.
+The compact size is said to harness the power of larger machines but allow for more practical storage.
+It features an additional milk frother for making your favorite espresso drinks An energy-saving switcher and single boiler are more economical, and you can place both whole bean and ground coffee grinds for a great espresso.
 A direct-to-brew system grinds beans right before brewing for a fresher taste.
 Five settings allow you to choose the strength of your espresso, and you can select between four different serving sizes.

 Not as Worth It: The Prima Donna Machine may look elegant, but it’s not your best pick for an espresso machine from Delonghi.
 The price point is pretty high, and reviews are much more lukewarm.
 Plus, the Magnifica line just has enough features on offer that it doesn’t seem as much of a good value.